 Persons elected shall serve a term of three (3) years.
 Any person serving a full term shall not succeed himself/herself.
 Alternate Vestry members will also be elected.
 These persons will serve in the event someone on the Vestry is unable to fulfill his/her term.
 The first alternate will be appointed to serve the remainder of the term of the person he/she is replacing.
 In the event that additional persons are unable to complete their terms, and no alternates are available, the Vestry will decide whether to appoint someone, hold a special election, or leave the seat(s) vacant until the next regularly scheduled election.
 A person filling a vacated position on the Vestry by either being an alternate or through a special election will only serve in that position until the next regular election.
 At that time such person may run for the Vestry without sitting out a year.

-2. The Junior Warden may be appointed by the Clergy or elected by the Vestry at the first meeting after the annual meeting from the persons serving on the Vestry.
+2. The Warden not appointed by the Clergy will be elected by the Vestry at the first meeting after the annual meeting from the persons serving on the Vestry.

 3. The Clerk will be elected annually by the Vestry.
 The Clerk may be a member of the Vestry but this is not required.
 A job description will be developed by the Vestry and reviewed annually.
 The person shall not be elected for more than three (3) consecutive one- year terms.